home-assistant/companion.home-assistant/docs/notifications/basic.md

 You can clear an existing notification which has a tag by sending `clear_notification`.

+Platform limitations may require the companion app to be have been recently used to clear the notification.

 ![iOS](/assets/iOS.svg) will only clear the most recent [critical notification](critical.md) from a given tag.

 ```yaml